Lanchester, County Durham

 Although there was a small drift mine on the edge of the village which closed in the 1970s, Lanchester's economy was mainly based on agriculture.
 It is now a residential village in which a number of housing estates have been developed since the late 1960s.

+Etymology

+Lanchester was first known by the name Longovicium in the 2nd century AD, which is derived from Common Brittonic longo- ("ship") + *wicā- ("a Roman vicus").
+The Lan- part of the modern name is from Old English lang (> "long"), but that may simply have been a reinterpretation of the British Celtic-derived name by Germanic settlers.
+The second element is ceaster ("a fort; old Roman site").

 History

 The earliest occupation on the site is the Roman auxiliary fort located just southwest of Lanchester (.
 Longovicium lay on the Roman road leading north from Eboracum (York), known as Dere Street.
 It is situated between the forts of Vindomora (Ebchester) and Vinovia (Binchester).
 The fort dates to AD 140, covers almost 6 acre, and housed around 1,000-foot soldiers and cavalry.
 The fort foundations are well preserved, but there has only been minor excavation work carried out in 1937.

 Stone from the fort was used in the construction of All Saints' Church, which has a Roman altar in its porch.
 It is one of many altars found in or near the fort, and was found in 1893.

 Andrew Breeze has argued that the Battle of Brunanburh took place at the Roman fort of Longovicium.
 He interprets Brunanburh as meaning 'stronghold of the River Browney.'